BeniamG/METRICS-Lab/content/authors/Healy/_index.md

 ---
 # Display name
-title: Katherine Delamere
+title: Bryn Healy

 # Full name (for SEO)
-first_name: Katherine
+first_name: Bryn
-last_name: Delamere
+last_name: Healy

 # Username (this should match the folder name)
 authors:
-  - Delamere
+  - Healy

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Sociology Team Member '05
+role: Sociology Team Member '04

 # Organizations/Affiliations
 organizations: